 Faja Laboratory Research | Overview

-Here in the Faja Lab, we are studying social and cognitive development of children and adults on the autism spectrum disorders, with neurodevelopmental disorders, and without developmental concerns.
+Here in the Faja Lab, we are studying social and cognitive development of children and adults on the autism spectrum, with neurodevelopmental conditions, and with neurotypical development.
 We use physiological and behavioral measures to understand how changes in the brain support social cognitive development.
 Currently, our work is focused on:

 Plasticity and treatment response